kube-vip/website/content/docs/usage/k3s.md

 ## Step 1: Create Manifests Folder

 K3s has an optional manifests directory that will be searched to [auto-deploy](https://rancher.com/docs/k3s/latest/en/advanced/#auto-deploying-manifests) any manifests found within.
-Create this directory first in order to later place the `kube-vip` resources inside.
+Create this directory first in order to later place the kube-vip resources inside.

 ```sh
 mkdir -p /var/lib/rancher/k3s/server/manifests/
 ```

-## Step 2: Upload Kube-Vip RBAC Manifest
+## Step 2: Upload kube-vip RBAC Manifest

-As `kube-vip` runs as a DaemonSet under K3s and not a static Pod, we will need to ensure that the required permissions exist for it to communicate with the API server.
+As kube-vip runs as a DaemonSet under K3s and not a static Pod, we will need to ensure that the required permissions exist for it to communicate with the API server.
 RBAC resources are needed to ensure a ServiceAccount exists with those permissions and bound appropriately.

 Get the RBAC manifest and place in the auto-deploy directory: